Ken Arneson

 * * *

-Not that there’s anything wrong with that.
 I’ve worked in the high tech industry from the infancy of the world wide web, and I’ve seen a lot of companies (including some of mine) start out with the Applest of intentions.
-But then the feedback starts coming in, from customer service and sales, and it’s nearly impossible to say “nope, our customers are wrong and our vision is right.”
+But then the feedback starts coming in, from customer service and sales, and it’s nearly impossible for anyone who isn’t a complete narcissist to say “nope, our customers are wrong and our vision is right.”
 Because usually the customers are right and your vision is wrong.
 So you follow the feedback.
 Be the bird that you are, and you usually have a pretty decent gig.

 * * *